arq5x/lumpy-sv/README.rst

 Installation
 ============
 Lumpy installation requires the GNU Scientific Library (GSL).
+We also recommend installing samtools, bedtools, bamtools, novoalign (or bwa), yaha, and Statistics::Descriptive.
 Below is a step-by-step tutorial for how to install and use Lumpy.
+This guide assumes that `/usr/local/bin` is writable and in your path.
+If either is not true, use another directory that is both writable and in your path, or contact your administrator.
 If you have questions, email me.

 Install the GNU Scientific Libraries (GSL).